Who we are

 We are the British Healthcare Trades Association (BHTA).
 Below you will find a summary of the information we collect to carry out our business and provide our services and how it is used.

 You have the right to request a copy of the personal information BHTA holds about you and to have any inaccuracies corrected.
-You also have the right to request that your information is deleted; or that we stop using your personal information for certain purposes.
-If we are unable to comply with your request we will tell you and explain why.
+You also have the right to request that your information is deleted; or that we stop using your personal information purposes.
+If we are unable to comply with your request, we will tell you and explain why.
 We will aim to respond to you within one month and will not charge a fee for your request (but reserve the right to do so if your request is clearly unfounded, repetitive or excessive).

 Information we collect and what we do with it

 Our website www.bhta.com collects some generic information automatically; this is statistical information only.
 The data gathered lets us know when and how much traffic a web page gets.
 Internet IP addresses are also logged for security purposes.

 This information does not include visitor identities or any personal data, and we will never combine this generic information with any personal information.